Deformations of Reproducing Kernel Hilbert Spaces on Homogeneous Subvarieties of the Unit Ball: Stability of RKHSs on Tractable Homogeneous Varieties Under Linear Deformations

-In this section we mainly show that, if $V$ is a tractable homogeneous variety (See Definition \ref{Definition 1.1.2}) and $A$ is close to be a unitary, then $T_{A}$ is close to be a unitary in the following sense (see Theorem \ref{Theorem 7.0.20} below):
+In this section we mainly show that, if $V$ is a tractable homogeneous variety (See Definition \ref{Definition 1.5}) and $A$ is almost a unitary, then $T_{A}$ is almost a unitary in the following sense (see Theorem \ref{Theorem 5.14} below):